-Turkey will pay compensation to the families of 35 civilians killed by its warplanes in an air strike that was supposed to target Kurdish rebels but instead hit smugglers.
+Turkey will pay compensation to the families of 35 civilians mistakenly killed in an air strike near the Iraq border last week, the Associated Press reported.

 The announcement follows furious protests by Kurdish communities in Turkey and threats of revenge from armed Kurdistan Workers' Party (PKK) rebels, who were the intended targets of the Turkish warplanes' fire.